IQSS/dataverse/doc/sphinx-guides/source/api/metrics.rst

 There are a number of API calls that provide time series, information reported per item (e.g. per dataset, per file, by subject, by category, and by file Mimetype), or both (time series per item).
 Because these calls all report more than a single number, the API provides two optional formats for the return that can be selected by specifying an HTTP Accept Header for the desired format:

 * application/json - a JSON array of objects.
 For time-series, the objects include key/values for the ``date`` and ``count`` for that month.
-For per-item calls, the objects include the item (e.g. for a subject), or it's id/pid (for a dataset or datafile).
+For per-item calls, the objects include the item (e.g. for a subject), or it's id/pid (for a dataset or datafile (which may/may not not have a PID)).
 For timeseries per-item, the objects also include a date.
 In all cases, the response is a single array.

   * Example: ``curl -H 'Accept:application/json' https://demo.dataverse.org/api/info/metrics/downloads/monthly``